danielsunjin/Daniel-REU-Project-Files/README.md

 Use the [confound_correction](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/fMRI_processing_scripts/confound_correction) bash script to run confound correction on the fMRI images using RABIES.
 The script will also provide a copy of itself along with the time it took to run in a `confound_cor.txt` text file in the project folder.
 Change the `bids_folder` and `project_folder` variables to be the same as those in the [preprocess_2](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/fMRI_processing_scripts/preprocess_2) script that produced the preprocessed fMRI images that you want to run confound correction on.
 Note that in the RABIES call, you may also need to change the path to where the RABIES sif file is installed.
 The confound corrected images will be in the `cleaned_timeseries` directory in the `confound_correction_datasink` in the `confound_cor_outputs` directory in the project folder.

+An example of confound correction outputs is the `confound_cor_outputs` directory in the `/mnt/paros_WORK/daniel/project/pipeline_BRUKER_data_copy_1` directory in Alex's samos account, which took `/mnt/paros_WORK/daniel/project/BRUKER_data_single_echos_using_masks` as the input BIDs.
+A copy of the script that did the confound correction that also includes the duration of the script at the bottom is the `confound_cor.txt` file in `/mnt/paros_WORK/daniel/project/pipeline_BRUKER_data_copy_1`.

 **Confound corrected BOLD:**
 ![image](https://user-images.githubusercontent.com/97412514/180837415-79580318-8d80-4ffd-ac68-d621b37df426.png)